-In another bowl, whisk together the flour, baking soda, cinnamon, and salt.
-Slowly fold the dry ingredients into the wet ingredients, mixing until just combined.
+- In another bowl, whisk together the sweet potato, sugar, egg, oil, and vanilla.
+Slowly fold the dry ingredients into the wet and mix until just combined.

 For the Coating:

-When the donuts are cool enough to handle, brush lightly with the melted butter and then toss them in the cinnamon-sugar mixture.
+- When the donuts are cool enough to handle, brush lightly with the melted butter and then turn them to coat in the cinnamon-sugar mixture.
 Return to the rack and allow the excess to fall off.
 Repeat with all the donuts.
 Store donuts in an airtight container at room temperature for up to 3 days.